selsa-inube/auth/README.md

 This is a [React](https://reactjs.org/) and [Vite](https://vitejs.dev/) component library for manage the authentication for @Inube.

+## Features

+This library use OAuth2 for authentication and authorization.
+It provides the following features:

+- Login with redirect
+- Logout
+- Get access token
+- Refresh access token
+- Get user information
+- Check if user is authenticated
+- Check if user is loading
+- Check if user is expired for sign out
+- Save user information in local storage (dev) or session storage (prod)
+- Sign out in timeout
+  - Reset sign out time on mouse move
+  - Reset sign out time on key down
+  - Reset sign out time on mouse down
+  - Reset sign out time on scroll
+  - Reset sign out time on touch start
+  - Reset sign out time on change page
+  - Reset sign out time on critical paths

+Actually, this library is only compatible with 'identidad' provider.

 ## Installation

 Run the following command using **npm**: